prvnl/simperium-user-manager/README.md

 Things still to do:

-* Add some additionally error handling
+* Add some additional error handling
 * Add some basic styling, now the script has no styling
 * Add an option to execute the script directly from your App, so the user gets the email without leaving the App.
 * Add an option to change the users current password